 While these accidents can range in severity, they can have serious outcomes.

 Amazon delivery van accidents are complicated simply because of the number of independent contractors Amazon hires, leaving state law to dictate who is liable for your losses.
 Regardless of who is at fault, there are steps you should take following an accident with an Amazon delivery van.

-It will be nearly impossible for you to determine on your own who is responsible to pay for your damages.
+It will be nearly impossible for you to determine on your own who is responsible for paying for your damages.
 This is why you should seek legal representation.
 Amazon doesn’t want to take responsibility for the unrealistic expectations it places on drivers.
 But we can.

-With over 100 years of experience as a car accident lawyer in the DC Metro area, Regan Zambri Long can assist you with the claims process after your accident and take the liable parties to court if it comes to it.
+With over 100 years of experience as a Washington, DC car accident lawyer, Regan Zambri Long can assist you with the claims process after your accident and take the liable parties to court if it comes to it.

 We know that being involved in a car, truck, or van accident can be traumatizing to you and your family, but when your health and financial well-being are on the line, you must remain vigilant.
 Our attorneys can help you recover losses for:

 For a no-obligation, free consultation, contact the Amazon delivery van accident lawyers of Regan Zambri Long by calling 202-960-4596 or contacting us online.